Have You Been Arrested for Driving While Being Declared a Habitual Violator (Commonly Called HV)?

-Georgia DUI Lawyer Richard Lawson has been defending HV cases for almost 20 years.
+Georgia DUI Lawyer Richard Lawson has been defending HV cases for more than 25 years.
 He is a former DUI Prosecutor uniquely qualified to help you with your case.
 No case is hopeless.
 There are always defenses and alternatives.
 HV cases are serious matters that need serious attention.
 Our office is dedicated to the defense of those charged with driving under the influence and habitual violator.

 Being a Habitual Violator in and of itself is not a crime.
 You must have committed three major offenses such as DUI within a 5 Year period of time.
 Once that happens, you will be declared an Habitual Violator.
 If nothing else happens, you will not have committed an additional crime however, your license will be suspended for 5 years without the ability to get any permit to drive until you have been suspended at least 2 years.

 There are 4 different levels of the HV criminal offense in Georgia

 The first and less serious Habitual Violator offense is violating the HV limited permit.
 In this situation, you are legally driving on the HV permit but driving outside the limitations of the permit.
 On a limited Habitual Violator permit you are allowed to drive in the following circumstances:

 (i) Going to your place of employment or performing the normal duties of your occupation

 (ii) Receiving scheduled medical care or obtaining prescription drugs (the doctor or pharmacy)

 (iii) Attending a college or school at which you are regularly enrolled as a student

 (iv) Attending regularly scheduled sessions or meetings of support organizations for persons who have addiction or abuse problems related to alcohol or other drugs, which organizations are recognized by the commissioner